2006 Belarusian presidential election: Electoral system

-The President of the Republic of Belarus was elected for a five-year term directly by the people, based on universal, free, equal, and direct suffrage through secret ballot.
+The President of Belarus was elected for a five-year term.
 Since 2004, there had been no term limits for the Presidency.
-To be eligible, a candidate had to be a natural-born citizen, at least 35 years old, and have permanently resided in Belarus for at least 10 years immediately preceding the election.
+Candidates had to be natural-born citizens, at least 35 years old, and have lived in Belarus for at least 10 years preceding the election.

-Presidential elections were conducted using a two-round system.
-A candidate won in the first round if he secured more than half of the votes cast.
-If no candidate achieved this, a second round was held between the two leading candidates.
-For the elections to be deemed valid, more than half of the citizens of the Republic of Belarus included in the voter list had to participate in the voting.
+Presidential elections used a two-round system.
+A candidate won in the first round if they received an absolute majority.
+If no candidate won, a second round was held between the two leading candidates.
+Voter turnout had to be at least 50% for the election to be valid.

 Elections were overseen by the Central Election Commission of Belarus (CEC).
-To be nominated, a candidate had to first submit a list of at least 100 individuals to form their initiative group.
-This group was responsible for collecting at least 100,000 signatures in support of the candidate.
-The CEC then verified these signatures for validity and, if successful, registered the candidate.
+To be registered, a candidate had to form an initiative group of at least 100 members to collect 100,000 signatures, which were submitted for verification.

 The House of Representatives of Belarus set the election date.
-According to the law, the election date must be declared no later than five months before the expiration of the current term, and the election itself must be conducted no later than two months prior to that.
+The date had to be declared at least five months before the expiration of the current term, and the election itself had to be conducted at least two months prior to the expiration.
 In the 2006 Presidential election, the date was declared nine months in advance and the election was held six months before the term ended.

 The presidential election in 2006 followed this timeline: